Michael Nyman: Work as music critic, 1968–1976

 Nyman says he discovered his aesthetic by playing the aria "Madamina, il catalogo è questo" from Mozart's Don Giovanni on his piano in the style of Jerry Lee Lewis, which "dictated the dynamic, articulation and texture of everything I've subsequently done."
 It subsequently became the base for his 1977 piece In Re Don Giovanni.

 In 1969, Nyman provided the libretto of Harrison Birtwistle's opera Down by the Greenwood Side and directed the short film Love Love Love (based on the Beatles' "All You Need Is Love").
-He then settled into music criticism, where he is generally acknowledged to have been the first to apply the term "minimalism" to music, in a 1968 article in The Spectator magazine about the English composer Cornelius Cardew.
-He wrote introductions for George Frideric Handel's Concerti grossi, Op.
+He then settled into music criticism, where he is generally acknowledged to have been the first to define the term "minimalism" as it applied to music, in a 1968 article in The Spectator magazine about the English composer Cornelius Cardew.
+He used the term 'minimal-music' which he defined as 'simple idea, straightforward structure, intellectual control, theatrical presence and intensity in presentation.'

+He also wrote introductions for George Frideric Handel's Concerti grossi, Op.
 6, and interviewed George Brecht in 1976.
 His 1976 album Decay Music was produced by Brian Eno.
 In 1974 Nyman published an influential book called Experimental Music: Cage and Beyond, which explored the influence of John Cage on classical composers.